-The languages that are mainly spoken in this state are Kokborok and Bengali.
+The languages that are mainly spoken in this state are Kokborok and Bangla.
 This state was ruled by the Tripuri dynasty for many centuries.
 It was considered as a princely state at the time of the British rule.
 In the year 1949, it became a part of independent India.
-The ethnic strife and conflict between the Bengali population and indigenous people have led to scattered violence and tension since the integration of the state in this country.
-On the other hand, the institution of an independent tribal administrative organization and various strategies has calmed the situation.
+The ethnic strife and conflict between the Bengali population and indigenous people have led to scattered violence and tension since the integration of this state in India.
+On the other hand, the institution of an independent tribal administrative organisation and various strategies have calmed the situation.
 National Highway 44 is the only main highway that connects this state with the rest of India.

 History of Tripura